evozonjs/elements/README.md

 // load an element
 const response = require('elements/response');

-// 1 object parameter holding some of all the attributes console.log(new response({ ok: false, err: 'some error'}));
+// 1 object parameter holding some or all the attributes.
+// remember that 'ok' attribute is required console.log(new response({ ok: false, err: 'some error'}));

 /**